rhobs/configuration/tests/README.md

 This will create all the necessary namespaces and other resources for you.

-To tear down the installation, run:
+To tear down the installation:

 ```bash
 ./launch.sh teardown
 ```

-This will delete all RHOBS namespaces for you.
+This will delete all namespaces and crd's for you.

 ### Additional information
-Currently, not every RHOBS OpenShift template is being processed and deployed - only the 'core' parts of RHOBS are included within the testing deployment at the moment.
-This includes `observatorium`, `observatorium-metrics` and `telemeter` namespaces (each based on its respective template).
+Currently, below RHOBS OpenShift templates are being processed and deployed:
+- `jaeger`
+- `metric-federation-rule`
+- `observatorium-logs`
+- `observatorium-metrics`
+- `observatorium`
+- `parca`
+- `telemeter`

+For optimal use it is recommended to use a OpenShift cluster with more resources.

 The test deployment also does not take care of exposing services.
 This is left up to the user, to expose the services in a fashion suitable for the given test scenario - whether this done by using the `oc expose` command or by port forwarding to a given service / pod via `oc port-forward`.